iKarych/advent_calendar/Mission_09.md

 ## Step 1

 To help Alfie, we need to wake him up!
-How else to do that if not by gentling shaking him?
+How else to do that if not by gently shaking him?

 There's a new block in your toolbox - check it out!